contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 ## Event reader

 The frontend module "Eventleser" is used to display a specific event.
-The module obtains the alias of the entry via the URL, so that events can be specifically linked with so-called [permalinks](https://de.wikipedia.org/wiki/Permalink):
+The module obtains the alias of the entry via the URL, so that events can be linked with so-called [permalinks](https://de.wikipedia.org/wiki/Permalink):

 `www.domain.de/event/european-design-awards.html`

 The keyword of the event reader is *event* and tells the module to search and output a specific event.
 If the entry searched for does not exist, the event reader returns an error message and the HTTP status code "404 Not found".
 The status code is important for search engine optimization.

 {{% notice info %}}
-Only one "reader module" may be located on a single page, regardless of the type.
-Otherwise one or the other module would trigger a 404 page, because for example the alias of a message cannot be found in a calendar, or vice versa the alias of an event in a message archive.
+On a single page there may only be one "reader module" at a time, regardless of the type.
+Otherwise, one or the other module would trigger a 404 page, because, for example, the alias of a message cannot be found in a calendar, or vice versa the alias of an event in a message archive.
 {{% /notice %}}

 ### Module configuration

-**Calendar:** Here you define in which calendars the requested event should be searched.
-Events from unselected calendars are generally not displayed, even if the URL is correct and the entry exists.
+**Calendar**: Here you can define in which calendars the requested event should be searched.
+Events from calendars that are not selected will not be displayed, even if the URL is correct and the entry is entered correctly.
 This feature is especially important in multi-domain operation with several independent websites.

 {{< version "4.7" >}}